akcinardev/02-temperature-converter/README.md

    - Enter the temperature value in the input TextBox.

 2. **Select Units**:
-   - Use the ComboBoxes to select the unit of the temperature you are converting from and to.
+   - Use the ComboBoxes to select the unit of the temperature you are converting from and the unit you are converting to.

 3. **Convert**:
    - Click the "Convert" button to perform the conversion.